Hybrid Gromov-Wasserstein Embedding for Capsule Learning: Optimization and algorithmic solution

+As shown in \cite{peyre2016gromov} and \cite{benamou2015iterative}, the projection is the solution to the regularized transport problem.
+It involves finding the transportation plan that minimizes the KL-divergence between $X_p$ and $X_q$ subject to a regularization term (the proof is given in the \hyperref[proof]{Appendix}).
+This regularization can be added to the transport problem in the following way to ensure that the solution is stable.

-where, $C^{(\mathcal{U},\mathcal{V})}=L(C_p, C_q, T^{(\mathcal{V})})+\beta K(X_p^{\mathcal{U}}, X_q^{\mathcal{U}})+\eta$, and $H(T) =-\sum_{i j}log(T_{ij})$.
-This regularization yields favorable computational properties since defines a convex algorithm that involves a Sinkhorn projection \cite{cuturi2013sinkhorn}, by only performing matrix-vector multiplications.
-In this case, the problem (\ref{eq:24}) can be decomposed into several updating steps.
-Each updating step (\ref{eq:25}) can be solved using projected gradient descent, which is a regularized optimal transport problem (\ref{eq:25a}).
-We also found that the random initialization of the $X_p$ and $X_q$ may be unreliable, and hence may not help to achieve the desired performance.
-We address this numerical instability by drastically growing $\beta$ with the number of outer iterations.
-This assumption can be approximated by $\bar{\beta}_\mathcal{U}=\frac{\mathcal{U}}{U}$, where $U$ is the expected (maximum) number of outer iterations.
-Given the optimal transport $\bar{T}^{(\mathcal{U})}$, the components will be updated the components through the following,
+The Sinkhorn's matrix scaling algorithm can solve this problem \cite{cuturi2013sinkhorn} with linear convergence, and $H(T) =-\sum_{ij} T_{ij} {\text ln} T_{ij}$.
+This regularization yields favorable computational properties since it defines a convex algorithm that involves a Sinkhorn projection \cite{cuturi2013sinkhorn} by only performing matrix-vector multiplications.
+The problem (\ref{eq:24}) is broken down into several steps.
+Each step (\ref{eq:25}) can be solved through the projected gradient descent, which provides a solution for a regularized optimal transport problem (\ref{eq:25a}).
+Furthermore, the effect of embeddings $X_p$ and $X_q$ on the GW and Wasserstein discrepancies is controlled by parameter $\beta$.
+Since these embeddings are randomly initialized.
+As a result, they are unreliable at the beginning of the training process.
+We address this numerical instability by drastically growing $\beta$ w.r.t. the number of outer iterations.
+This assumption can be approximated by $\thickbar{\beta}_\mathcal{U}=\frac{\mathcal{U}}{U}$, where $U$ is the expected (maximum) number of outer iterations, in the $\mathcal{U}$-th iteration.
+Thus, given the optimal transport $\thickbar{T}^{(\mathcal{U})}$, the embeddings will be updated through the following optimization problem

-Stochastic gradient descent is used to solve this problem.\\
+Stochastic gradient descent is used to solve this problem.